AnswerDotAI/caddy-sqlite-router/README.md

 This will reverse proxy visits to `https://app1.localhost:9090` to `localhost:8001`.

+NB: In prod, you'll probably be running under the `caddy` user, so be sure that user has access to the DB.

 ## Testing

 1. Create the test database by running `python mkdb.py` with a python virtual environment that has `fastlite` installed.